sasha643/Scale-91_Hackathon/README.md

 - Testing: Evaluate the model on a separate test dataset.
 - Visualization: Visualize the detection results and generate a confusion matrix.

+## SDN list

+Our approach assigns pseudo numbers to accounts, allowing AI to identify and monitor risks without accessing restricted PII like account holder names.
+This surpasses KYC, providing a pioneering solution for fintech security challenges, even in high-profile cases like "Dawood". #FintechSecurity #Innovation #Hackathon

 ### Developed by:

 - Saurabh Sharma